 Incentive-compatible consensus is hard

 Unfortunately, consensus is also a source of major, headache-inducing problems.
-Contentious blockchain governance problems are often tied to consensus-related issues such as decentralization (for example, the controversy surrounding Bitcoin block sizes), and attacks on existing blockchains, such as the 51% attack on Namecoin, selfish mining attacks on Bitcoin, etc, focus on exploiting problems in consensus.
+Contentious blockchain governance problems are often related to consensus (e.g., the controversy surrounding Bitcoin block sizes), and attacks on existing blockchains, such as the 51% attack on Namecoin and selfish mining attacks on Bitcoin, focus on exploiting problems in consensus.

 Simulating a monopoly with Synkletos

 Designing a consensus mechanism and then trying to make it incentive-compatible is incredibly error-prone.
 So in designing Themelio’s consensus game Synkletos, we started with incentive compatibility and structured the entire consensus mechanism around that.

 Bitcoin’s experience has shown that it is unrealistic to assume the majority of participants will not collude.
 So we dropped this unrealistic assumption and aimed for a system that will behave the same no matter how many participants collude.
 To do so, we first posited a very “pessimistic” model: a despotic blockchain entirely controlled by one rational profit-maximizing entity.
 We carefully considered what blockchain rules such a despot would enforce, in the absence of external attackers.
 Perhaps surprisingly, we discovered that a rational monopoly would behave in a trustworthy manner.
 This shows that the source of trust failures in traditional centralized systems is generally irrationality, not monopoly.

 This insight enabled us to design an entirely collusion-resistant consensus game for Themelio.
 We prove in the Synkletos whitepaper that a proof-of-stake design with a few critical innovations elegantly incentivizes a large, permissionless group of stakeholders to simulate an ideal rational monopoly, regardless of whether their actions are coordinated.